 hydration, the Web SDK reads the same cookie from document.cookie and continues the same anonymous

 profile journey.
 Do not mark this cookie as HttpOnly.
+If application policy depends on user

 In Server Component pages, resolve entries the same way as the SSR-primary pattern: